-Avoma vs Zoom AI – Feature and product comparison
+Avoma vs Zoom AI for meeting automation

 Avoma is an AI meeting assistant that records, transcribes, and summarizes meetings.
 It breaks notes into organized topics like pain points and next steps, captures action items, and syncs with CRMs including Salesforce and HubSpot.
 The platform includes features for agenda templates, live note collaboration, and automated call logging.
 It's designed for sales and customer success teams but serves broader meeting productivity needs.